fastrgv/hbox/README.md

 To me "live" means that the solver can be invoked at any time and it attempts to solve, not the original state, but the current state of your sokoban puzzle (whether or not it is still solvable).
 Using a keyboard key, it single steps toward a solution, but can be de-invoked at any time after it has gotten you out of a difficult situation, and you think you can complete the solution by yourself.
 That capability is invaluable to helping one to learn to manually solve sokoban puzzles.

 The embedded solvers are time limited.
 You can set the timeout, but the default is 10sec.
+Obviously, this time limit reduces the capabilities, versus the command line solver.

 See: